VMware Ransomware Recovery Field Guide

 There are some additional capabilities added to the ransomware recovery workflow UI around recovery point selection.
 The list of available recovery points is shown graphically in the timeline also showing any previously applied badges marking the status of certain points as shown in the figure below.

-In addition to this badge status tracking, the timeline also shows data change rate and snapshot entropy data for each snapshot taken along the protection timeline.
+In addition to this badge status tracking, the timeline also shows for each snapshot taken along the protection timeline.
 By reviewing this information, recovery admins can make better choices about where to begin the validation process.

 Naturally, the restoration and use of data from an older recovery point means the organization will lose any changes that occurred to that data after that particular backup.
 The main objective is to find a valid recovery point that minimizes this data loss.
 This means finding the most recent copy of a virtual machine that can be remediated and used as the baseline for the recovery.
 The file and folder restore capabilities can be used to extract subsets of the virtual machines data set into this recovery point as needed to reduce overall data loss.